TomPrograms/super-updater/Readme.md

 ## Inspiration

-I wanted a fast and quick solution in order to update all my NPM dependencies, while hopefully eliminating a lag time I sometimes experienced with packages which had just been updated (it does this by directly querying the registry for package information), so I built super updater.
+I wanted a fast and quick solution in order to update all my NPM dependencies, while hopefully eliminating a lag time I sometimes experienced with packages which had just been updated, so I built super updater.
 Super updater allows you to update all your NPM dependencies quickly and reliably.

 ## Design

 Super updater and only updates the packages in `package.json`, and only if the version specified in the `package.json` doesn't match the version of the most recent release defined on the NPM repository.
+Super updater attempts to eliminate the standard NPM updater's lag time by directly querying the NPM repository for package information.

 ## Usage